 Built in the 12th century, it provides a great day out for families with children, couples, and even walkers enjoying the beautiful surrounding ruins of Ardmore Cathedral.

 So pack your car and come and visit this truly wonderful location.

-If you like to unpeel the layers of history, then you’ll enjoy this extract from Journal of the Kilkenny and South East of Ireland Archaeological Society written in 1898.
+If you like to unpeel the layers of history, then you’ll enjoy this extract from the Journal of the Kilkenny and Southeast of Ireland Archaeological Society written in 1898.

-A much worn object of stone (perhaps a cross), which originally surmounted the cap, is now preserved within the cathedral.
+A much-worn object of stone (perhaps it was a cross), which originally surmounted the cap, is now preserved within the cathedral.
 As our tower has characteristics that are unique, so it can boast-a history unique in the case of a Round Tower; it was besieged in 1642 by English troops under Lords Dungarvan and Broghil.
 The garrison of 40 Confederates eventually surrendered and all of them, except such as were required for purposes of exchange, were summarily shot.

 Reference to the capstone appeared earlier in the Journal of the Kilkenny and South East of Ireland Archaeological Society 1867 (Volume VI):